gtech-mulearn/Top-100-Coders/TEMPLATE.md

 # Full Name
-fibin ali N
+FIBIN ALI N
 ### About Me
-my name is fibin ali ,i am studying ssmptc tirur ,currently i am 2 year student.
-> write about your self .................. (minimum 200 Characters)
-I'm a Full Stack Developer with a passion for creating innovative web applications.
-I have a deep understanding of the full web development life cycle, from concept and design to coding, testing, and deployment.
-I am proficient in Javascript, Python and a variety of frameworks, such as Django, Express and React.
-I have experience working with databases such as MySQL, PostgreSQL and MongoDB
+I'm a Diploma student with a passion for creating innovative web applications.
+I have a basic understanding of the full web development life cycle, from concept and design to coding.
+I am basic knowledges about in Javascript, Python and c language.
+And good at typing and using ms office word ,excel and powerpoint
 ### Portfolio Highlights

 #### History of Open Source Contributions:

-- Share details of your open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community.

 #### History of Community Engagement: